manorrock/bengal-java/README.md

-## Bengal Message to Java compiler
+## Bengal Message to Java transpiler
-### by Manorrock.com

-This project delivers you the Bengal Message to Java compiler.
+This project delivers you the Bengal Message to Java transpiler.